Rob Van Dam: Championship pursuits (2011–2012)

 On the October 27 episode of Impact Wrestling, Van Dam defeated Christopher Daniels by disqualification after Daniels hit him with a toolbox.
 Two weeks later, Van Dam prevented Daniels from using a screwdriver to illegally defeat A.J.
 Styles in a singles match which would cost Daniels the match.
-At Turning Point, Van Dam defeated Daniels in a No Disqualification match.
+At Turning Point on November 13, Van Dam defeated Daniels in a No Disqualification match.
 In retaliation, Daniels cost him his match for the TNA Television Championship against Robbie E on the December 1 episode of Impact Wrestling.
 Van Dam defeated Daniels at Final Resolution on December 11 again to end their feud.

 After wrestling to a double countout on the January 5, 2012, edition of Impact Wrestling, Gunner made a failed attempt to piledrive Van Dam into the concrete floor after Van Dam back body dropped him onto it.
-Three days later at Genesis, Van Dam was defeated by Gunner and was afterwards stretchered backstage, after taking a DDT onto the concrete floor.
+On January 8 at Genesis, Van Dam was defeated by Gunner and was afterwards stretchered backstage, after taking a DDT onto the concrete floor.
 After a near three-month absence Van Dam resumed working live events in late March.
-Van Dam returned to Impact Wrestling on April 12, being revealed as the fifth member of Garett Bischoff's team at Lockdown.
+Van Dam returned to Impact Wrestling on April 12, being revealed as the fifth member of Garett Bischoff's team at Lockdown on April 15.
 At Lockdown, Team Garett defeated a team led by Eric Bischoff.
 On the following episode of Impact Wrestling, Van Dam defeated Jeff Hardy and Mr. Anderson in a three-way match to become the number one contender to the TNA World Heavyweight Championship.
 Van Dam received his title opportunity in a ladder match on May 13 at Sacrifice, but was defeated by the defending champion, Bobby Roode.
 At Slammiversary on June 10, Van Dam was defeated by Mr. Anderson in a three-way number one contender's match, also involving Jeff Hardy.
 Later that week on Impact Wrestling, Van Dam entered the 2012 Bound for Glory Series.
-At Hardcore Justice, Van Dam defeated Magnus and Mr. Anderson in a Falls Count Anywhere match.
+At Hardcore Justice on August 12, Van Dam defeated Magnus and Mr. Anderson in a Falls Count Anywhere match.
 He wrestled his final match in the tournament on the September 6 Impact Wrestling, losing to Bully Ray, thus finishing fifth and narrowly missing the semifinals of the tournament.
 On the October 4 episode of Impact Wrestling, Van Dam unsuccessfully challenged Samoa Joe for the TNA Television Championship.